 What is the treatment for Eustachian tube dysfunction?

-The treatment depends on how badly you are affected by the condition.
-Often, no treatment is needed.
+The treatment for ETD depends on how badly you are affected and what has caused it.

-In many cases, the muffled hearing and popping is mild and does not last longer than a few days or a week or so.
+In many cases, the muffled hearing and popping are mild and do not last longer than a few days or a week or so.
 This is common after a cold.
 No particular treatment is needed and the symptoms often soon go.

 Try to get air to flow into the Eustachian tube: